If you’ve used the various Depth and Complexity jpeg icons out there, you’ve almost certainly run into their big drawback.

 Yours Can Look Different From Mine

-Perhaps you’ve noticed there’s actually no one version of emoji.
+Perhaps you’ve noticed there’s actually no single version of emoji.
 Every company uses the same set of emoji, but different implementations.
 So Apple, Microsoft, Google, and Twitter all have slightly different emoji.
 Look at all of the different versions of “Face With Hand Over Mouth”.

 I love this because it reinforces that there’s no “correct” symbol.
 Remember, the icons are students’ tools.
 Students should have ownership of them.
-As I wrote earlier, when I started teaching, we didn’t have official, professionally designed images.
+As I wrote earlier, when I started teaching, we didn’t have official, professionally designed icons.
 We used random clip-art or drew them by hand.
-My hand-drawn Language of the Discipline lips were notoriously weird (check them out!), but my students got a kick out of it and knew what they symbolized.
-The emphasis was on the thinking that those lips symbolized, not the lips themselves (what a weird sentence).

 Your phone may have different looking lips than my Chromebook.
-Your laptop might have different ethics scales than the ones on Twitter, but that’s fine.
+Your laptop might have different ethics scales than the ones on Twitter.
+But that’s fine.
 The symbols aren’t the focus, it’s the idea behind the symbol that we care about.

 Improving on the Icons